istio/istio.io/_docs/tasks/traffic-management/ingress.md

 allows users to specify services that should be exposed outside the cluster.
 It allows one to define a backend service per virtual host and path.

-Once the Istio Ingress specification is defined, the into-the-cluster traffic is directed through the `istio-ingress` pod.
+Once the Istio Ingress specification is defined, the into-the-cluster traffic is directed through the `istio-ingress` service.
 This allows applying Istio features, for example, monitoring and route rules, on the into-the-cluster traffic.

 Istio Ingress specification is based on the standard [Kubernetes Ingress Resource](https://kubernetes.io/docs/concepts/services-networking/ingress/) specification, with the following differences: